novaitdevteam/nova.docs/docs/components/novatalkscore.md

 		• "activeProviders": ["email", "genesys", "ldap", "ldaps"]

-	> If provider is deleted from the config, the users tied with provider wont be able to log in
+	> If provider is deleted from the config, the users tied with provider won't be able to log in

+> Related task [:clipboard: NC2-38] [NC2-38]

 - *NovaTalks.Core*: User creation with different provider authentification [:clipboard: NC2-43] [NC2-43]